-First Community Bank joined the American Bankers Association again and banks across the nation to promote an industry-wide campaign educating consumers about the persistent threat of phishing scams.
-The FTC estimates that consumers lost $5.8 billion to phishing and other fraud in 2021, an increase of more than 70% compared to 2020.
-To combat phishing, the #BanksNeverAskThat campaign uses attention-grabbing humor and other engaging content to empower consumers to identify bogus bank communications asking for sensitive information like their passwords and social security numbers.
+First Community Bank has again joined the American Bankers Association and banks across the nation to promote an industry-wide campaign educating consumers about the persistent threat of phishing scams.
+The FTC estimates that consumers lost $8.8 billion to phishing and other fraud in 2022, an increase of more than 65% compared to 2021.
+To combat phishing, the award winning #BanksNeverAskThat campaign uses attention-grabbing humor and other engaging content to empower consumers to identify bogus bank communications asking for sensitive information like their passwords and social security numbers.

-First Community Bank, along with more than 1,000 banks from across the U.S. and ABA, are kicking off this year’s updated campaign on Oct.
-3 to mark the beginning of National Cybersecurity Awareness Month.
-Throughout the month, First Community Bank will share eye-catching and engaging short videos, animated GIFs and consumer tips on social media created to highlight common phishing schemes.
-Because cybersecurity education and fraud awareness can often be dull and forgettable to many consumers, the campaign is designed to be bright and bold with a bit of comedy.
+First Community Bank, along with banks from across the U.S., will join forces with ABA to kick off this year’s updated campaign on October 2 to mark the beginning of National Cybersecurity Awareness Month.
+Throughout the month, First Community Bank will share eye-catching and engaging short videos and consumer tips on social media and in bank branches designed to highlight common phishing schemes.
+Because cybersecurity education and fraud awareness can often be dull and forgettable to many consumers, the #BanksNeverAskThat campaign is designed to be bright and bold with a bit of comedy.